Joseph Coriaty: Design philosophy

 Many of the recent public and institutional projects that Coriaty and his colleagues at Frederick Fisher and Partners have designed, including projects at Caltech as well as the Annenberg Community Beach House at Santa Monica State Beach, share many of the hallmarks of modern architecture: the clean lines, the boxy, glass-wrapped volumes, the disdain for literal historical ornament.
 They also show a decided interest in Minimalism, paying as much attention to the spaces between buildings as to the buildings themselves.

 Other projects include the Colby College Art Museum in Waterville, Maine, where an enormous artistic bequest necessitated an addition to an existing exhibition space.
-Despite this prodigious output, Coriaty is quick to single out his colleagues.
-"Architecture is a team sport," he said.
-"I have my partners and many people behind me who help me do what I do."